Skip to main content

 Welcome new students!

 Your program may also have a list of suggested first-year courses, known as a course sequence.
-To consult your program's recommended course sequence, see Next steps or check your department's web page.
+To consult your program's recommended course sequence, see the Next steps column or check your department's web page.
 If your program does not have a recommended course sequence, learn which courses you need to earn your degree by consulting the undergraduate calendar or your academic requirements report.

 Department Next steps Contact: 514-848-2424

-New student information
+Applied Human Sciences New student information Extension: 3330

 alison.piela@concordia.ca

-Arts and Science (Certificate) FAS Touchstone Extension: 2104
+Arts and Science (Certificate) Extension: 2104

 sas.fas@concordia.ca

-Biology FAS Touchstone Extension: 3400
+Biology Extension: 3400

 leonie.morris@concordia.ca